samjmolyneux/REET2.0/README.md

 ### Acknowledgements

-This work builds off REET https://github.com/alexjfoote/reetoolbox.git.
+This work builds off REET: https://github.com/alexjfoote/reetoolbox.git.

-The HoVer-Net model and much of the training and evaluating code for instance segmentation models comes from https://github.com/vqdang/hover_net.
+The HoVer-Net model and much of the training and evaluating code for instance segmentation models comes from: https://github.com/vqdang/hover_net.

-U-Net:
+The U-Net model was taken from: https://github.com/milesial/Pytorch-UNet.